Edit Content

 Can massages benefit your pelvic floor?

 Treatment options for pelvic floor pain and weakness run the gamut from kegels, squats, physical therapy to biofeedback.
-One of our favorite (and most undervalued) options for people needing to tighten the ‘basket of muscles’ is the power of massage.
+One of our favorite (and most undervalued) options for people needing to tighten the ‘basket of muscles’ is the power of massage benefit.

 When your muscles are tight, pushed too far, or are pinched when they should be relaxed, massages can help alleviate the tension.